denoland/dotland/public/posts/deno-in-2020.md

 ### April: Break all the APIs for the grand stabilization

 This month was spent on reviewing APIs in `Deno` global in preperation for the 1.0 release.
-This lead to many breaking changes.
-We were conservative, so any APIs that we were unsure of were moved behind the unstable flag.
+This led to many breaking changes.
+We were conservative, so any APIs that we were unsure of were moved behind the `--unstable` flag.

 This was the major commitment for the 1.0 release; the Deno APIs marked as stable won’t have breaking changes until 2.0 release.